Role of the judge

 Who can complain?

 Complaints about the conduct of a judge can be made to the Judicial Council.
 You cannot complain to the Judicial Council about the outcome of your case.
-You can complain to the Judicial Council if you are any of the following:

-• You witnessed the alleged misconduct
+• Witnessed the alleged misconduct

-An authorised officer of the Bar Council of Ireland (for barristers) or the Law Society of Ireland (for solicitors) can make a complaint on behalf of a barrister or solicitor.
+An authorised officer of the Bar Council of Ireland can make a complaint on behalf of a barrister, and an authorised officer of the Law Society of Ireland can make a complaint on behalf of a solicitor.

 Time limits for complaints